Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Introduction

 The paper is organized as follows.
 In Sec.
 II we start by reviewing the $GW$ formalism and the RPA as a self-consistent way to do perturbative $G_0W_0$.
 We then introduce a hybrid functional approach based on the optimized effective potential.
 Using this potential we then develop a quasi-self-consistent $G_0W_0$ scheme and compare it to variants introduced by others.
 In Sec.
-III we present numerical results and compare different $G_0W_0$ schemes to hybrid functionals and experiment.
-We also use the RPA optimized hybrid functional to study the CDW phase.
+III we present numerical results for Ar, BN, ScN, TiS$_2$ and TiSe$_2$.
+We also use the RPA optimized hybrid functional to study the CDW phase of TiSe$_2$.
 Finally, in Sec.
 IV we present our conclusions.